The Consulting Relationship

 The Nonprofit Center is equipped to provide consulting services to nonprofits of every size and type.
 We work with the client to make these services as affordable as possible through a variety of options, including funder subsidies and membership discounts.
 And a project price quoted up front means there will be no unpleasant surprises down the road.

 Questions about value-added consulting?
-To start the conversation, call Lori Moffa at 215-951-1709 or email: [email protected]
+To start the conversation, contact Lori Moffa at [email protected]

 7 Questions to Ask Before Choosing a Consultant >>